youuwang/ice-lens-model/README.md

 python3 3dplot.py
 ```

-The paths to read the data should be modified according to your location of dumping the results.
+The paths to read the data in the two scripts above should be modified according to your location of dumping the results.
 The two files will produce plots as below

 <img src="ice_lenses_monotonic.png" alt="Ice lenses under a monotonic climatic condition" width="300" height="200">
 <img src="T_profile_monotonic.png" alt="Temperature profiles under a monotonic climatic condition" width="300" height="200">